mozilla/wp-offline-shell/README.md

 ## Installation and Usage

-Assuming the build step completed successfully, place the `wp-sw-cache` directory inside your WordPress instance's `wp-content/plugins directory`.
+Assuming the build step completed successfully, place the `wp-offline-shell` directory inside your WordPress instance's `wp-content/plugins directory`.

 With the plugin in the WordPress directory structure: